AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 If a particular blog post needs comments, simply open an issue for it in that repo and note its ID:

-{% include picture.html img="issue-id" ext="png" alt="The ID of an issue on my GitHub repo." %}
+{% include picture.html img="issue-id.png" alt="The ID of an issue on my GitHub repo." %}

 Add the following front matter variable to the blog post and assign it the ID from above: